‘Shovel your way out of the sh**!”

 If we pull back from a narrow focus on incomes and purchasing power, however, we see something much more troubling than economic stagnation.
 Outside a well-educated and comfortable elite comprising 20-25 percent of Americans, we see unmistakable signs of social collapse.
 We see, more precisely, social disintegration — the progressive unraveling of the human connections that give life structure and meaning: declining attachment to work; declining participation in community life; declining rates of marriage and two-parent childrearing.

 Look around town.
 Shelly Briggs is still stuck in her job as a cashier at the Double-R diner.
 Her divorce from Bobby Briggs has made it harder for both of them to be good parents.
 Their daughter, Becky, is addicted to drugs, and so was Becky’s fiancé Steven, until he shot himself.
 Carl Rodd, the landlord of Fat Trout trailer park, sees his tenants selling platelets to make ends meet and plunging into domestic violence.
 Nadine Hurley has a storefront — one — for her drape-runner business, but it’s hardly the innovative success she expected it to be.
 The only real business success in town could have belonged to Norma Jennings, who was on the verge of franchising her diner — before her slick, greedy business partner Walter caused her to walk away from the deal.
-All the while, designer drugs flood into high schools as kids draw together and break apart, their society riven and their judgment impaired, overdose an omnipresent threat.
+All the while, designer drugs flood into high schools as kids draw together and break apart, their society riven and their judgment impaired, overdose always a threat.

 If Twin Peaks, Wash. was a real town, it would have been hit hard by the opioid crisis.